U2EZNeko/PPG-Public/README.md

 ### 16.01.2025:

-  -   Added before, between and after time filters
+  -   Added before, between and after time filters.

-      Had to adjust JSON to accomodate
+  -   Added logging to reduce getting the same playlists.

-  -   Added logging to reduce getting the same playlists
+  -   Removed useless fetch of all available genres from Daily script.

 # Information: